UnluckyForSome/McMinimap/README.md

  - Download the entire structure.
  - Update the settings section in McMinimap.py to point towards your recording file (currently there is a sample recording file set up).
- - Hit run and check the output, which is currently set to the same directory as the script.
+ - Hit run and check the output folder.

 Alternatively, the script can be run in "Module Mode" which allows it to be called  from elsewhere - e.g: